Trademark Registration, Trademark registration for Business, Trademark Filing Fees

 Trademarks take time regardless of the region, but global differences and changes add to the period.

-- India: Six months to two years, provided there are no oppositions or objections.
+• India: Six months to two years, provided there are no opposition or objections.

-- Wrong Classification: Filing under the wrong class means limited protection.
+• Wrong Classification: Filing under the wrong class means limited trademark protection.

 Conclusion